openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] You should see an interstitial that you have 5 minutes to complete the exam
 - [ ] Begin the exam, the timer should reflect the reduced time limit

-#### If the exam timer reaches zero and timeout is not allowed...
-- [ ] ??? there is no view template for this case ???

 ## Proctored Exam

 ### Test Cases